Samsonite trumps LVMH as China retail moves downmarket

 James Hawkey, an executive at commercial property services group Cushman & Wakefield, estimates that up to a quarter of the 700 malls, department stores and outlets currently under development in China's top 30 cities could fail, costing developers as much as 150 billion yuan ($24.60 billion).

-In some markets such as Chengdu and Shenyang, there are as many as 10 shopping centres in the works while the likes of Zara and H&M only plan to open two or three stores, he said.
+In some markets such as Chengdu and Shenyang, there are as many as 10 shopping centers in the works while the likes of Zara and H&M only plan to open two or three stores, he said.

 For luxury brands that invested heavily in China, the stores are becoming expensive window-shopping destinations where customers can check out products before buying abroad.

 Concerns about authenticity and domestic taxes that can top 40 percent have long lured wealthy Chinese to shop overseas.
-Now, easier visa requirements and a growing appetite for new experiences pushed the number of outbound Chinese travellers to 100 million last year, a 20 percent increase from 2012.
+Now, easier visa requirements and a growing appetite for new experiences pushed the number of outbound Chinese travelers to 100 million last year, a 20 percent increase from 2012.

 Brokerage CLSA forecasts the number of Chinese travelling overseas will hit 200 million by 2020.

-"Really the investment we're making in China is so that we also benefit when they travel outside China," Burberry Chief Financial Officer Carol Fairweather told analysts in January.
+"Really the investment we're making in China is so that we also benefit when they travel outside China," Burberry (BRBY.L) Chief Financial Officer Carol Fairweather told analysts in January.

 Burberry, which has hired Mandarin-speaking sales associates globally, has 72 stores in China and will open its largest store in the Asia Pacific in Shanghai this spring.
 The luxury retailer will continue opening stores in mainland China but will be "making sure they're in the right locations with the right adjacencies," Fairweather said.

-Gucci parent Kering said in October that Chinese tourists had boosted the company's European sales by almost 10 percent and sales to Chinese visitors to the United States were "booming".
+Gucci parent Kering (PRTP.PA) said in October that Chinese tourists had boosted the company's European sales by almost 10 percent and sales to Chinese visitors to the United States were "booming".

 "Given the slowdown in luxury retail sales and more Chinese travelling overseas, the shops in China are now for window shopping.
 Instead of opening three or four in each city, they might just open one or two," said CLSA senior research analyst Susanna Leung.